OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 Public Clouds APIs
 --------------------------------------------------------------------------------

 The OCCI server is no longer part of the distribution and now resides in an `addon repository <https://github.com/OpenNebula/addon-occi>`_.
-If you are searching for an OCCI server you'd better use the `rOCCI Server <http://gwdg.github.io/rOCCI-server/>`_.
+If you are searching for an OCCI server you'd better use the `rOCCI-server <http://egi-fctf.github.io/rOCCI-server/>`_.

 Storage
 --------------------------------------------------------------------------------